bakulf/bjira/README.md

 ```

 Any custom fields added to the list will be shown in the issue report (See `bjira show`).
-You can also set custom fields using `bira set custom `Story Points' ISSUE-ID`.
+You can also set custom fields using `bjira set custom 'Story Points' ISSUE-ID`.